MauryaEditor/maurya-editor-web/CONTRIBUTING.md

 2. Close the milestone and create a new one for the next release.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE.txt).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [GPL v2.0 License](COPYING).

 <a name="references"></a>
 References: